Slogan

 Day 5: Aguas Calientes – Machupicchu – Ollantaytambo – Cusco

 After breakfast, we will board the bus which will take us one of the New 7 Wonders of the World, Machu Picchu.
-As part of our itinerary the same professional tour guide from your Lares trek will teach you about all the history of this mysterious and beautiful place.
+As part of our itinerary the same professional tour guide from your Lares trek, will teach you about all the history of this mysterious and beautiful place.
 We will visit the Sun Temple, Royal Palace, Principal Temple, Temple of the Three Windows and the Intihuatana Sun Dial.
 It will be an unforgettable and inspiring experience.
 After the guided tour, you will have free time to explore Machu Picchu on your own.

 If you have booked the Huayna Picchu hike, you’ll need to coordinate with our guide regarding your scheduled time to take this additional hike.
 For people not hiking Wayna Picchu or Machu Picchu Mountain, there are other optional activities you can do on your own: